adobe/aio-lib-ims/README.md

 }
 ```

-Note that setting local=true in `context.set('my_ctx', imsContextConfig, true)` will not have any effect here.
+A few considerations:

+- additional constraints on the charset.
+  - the namespace must be created via the Adobe Developer Console (follows the`amsorg-project(-workspace)?` format).
+Legacy namespaces are not supported.
+  - the I/O Runtime action name and the context name (used in `context.set`) must be alphanumerical strings and `-`, `_`, `.` are allowed.

+- `getToken('my_ctx')` will always persist tokens in State regardless of `local=true|false` was used in `context.set`.

-Also note that internally tokens are cached for a single I/O Runtime action only, this means that cached tokens can't be retrieved across actions and running `getToken` in another action with the same context name will regenerate a new token.
-Instead, we recommend using a single I/O Runtime non-web action annotated with that is responsible for generating the token and passing it to other web actions, which then can use the token to integrate with one or several Adobe APIs.
-In this way, a single action generates the token, effectively (re-)using the cache.
+- tokens are cached for a single I/O Runtime action only, this means that cached tokens can't be retrieved across actions and running `getToken` in another action with the same context name will regenerate a new token.

 ## IMS Environment